jenkinsci/misc-info-tools-plugin/README.md

   3. Getting the hostname of the build node your job is running on
   4. Shutting down a build if based on the health/build status of mutiple builds
   5. Providing a way to get the label of the node this job ran on

+# Precautions when using upstreamJobFinder(includes,excludes)

+The upstreamJobFinder(includes,excludes) can expose paths to projects your user user does not have access to.
+It is recommended that the "authorize-project" plugin be installed and configured to prevent unrestricted access to projects.

+The following considerations should be taken into account when installing this plugin:

+  1. Any User who can configure a pipeline can by default see a listing of all jobs in jenkins that the system user can read.
+  2. Any User who can commit changes or create Jenkinsfile from SCM can by default list all the projects the system user can read.

+It is strongly recommended that the "authorize-project" be installed and configured before this plugin is installed.

 ## Functions